Vaalvi: Theatrical

-Home Media
+Home media

-It is scheduled to be OTT release on ZEE5 on 24 February 2023.
+The film was digitally released on ZEE5 on 24 February 2023.

 Reception

 Critical reception

-Vaalvi Movie received Positive reviews from critics.
+The film received positive reviews from critics.
 A Reviewer of Scroll.in wrote "The pitch-perfect cast has just the right attitude to a movie that invites us to consider the depth of human depravity and instead gives us an efficient and effective cruel comedy, as bloodless as it is ruthless".
 Akhilesh Nerlekar of Loksatta wrote "The dialogues, background music, cinematography have all come together well.
 There are subtle mistakes at some places, but if you ignore them, you can enjoy this movie.
 The works of Swapnil Joshi, Anita Date, Shivani Surve and Subodh Bhave have been done well".
 Jaydeep Pathak of Maharashtra Times says "Even though the content of the film is very serious and 'tense', 'dark humor' keeps sneaking in the film from time to time with cheesy dialogues.
 The 'grey' shade in the content perfectly captures Mangesh Dhakane's background score".
+Subhash K. Jha of Firstpost wrote "Vaalvi is delightfully iconoclastic in its attitude towards middleclass morality".
+Ajit Andhare of Deccan Chronicle wrote "Something is happening in every scene and it is enough to keep you hooked to the end, albeit with some cliched cinematic liberties".
+Mayur Sanap of Rediff.com wrote "It has an original setting with very interesting plot, and its suspenseful pace keeps you riveted from the outset".
+Shaheen Irani of OTTPlay wrote "Vaalvi has an interesting start.
+It leaves you curious with the clock ticking and the chandeliers moving".

 Box office

-Valvi has collected ₹1.88 crore at the box office in its first week.
+Vaalvi has collected ₹1.88 crore at the box office in its first week.
 Film collected ₹1.40 crore in 4 days and 2.54 crore in 9 days of its release.
 The film was collected ₹3 crores in the first 2 weeks.
-Film crossed ₹7 crore at Box office in its five weeks run.
+It crossed ₹7 crore at box office in five weeks of theatrical run.

+Accolades

 Future

 Vaalvi 2 was announced at a party on the occasion of Paresh Mokashi's birthday.
 Madhugandha Kulkarni, Paresh Mokashi and Mangesh Kulkarni of Zee Studios announced that they are coming up with Vaalvi 2 soon.